TerisaManuel/Tech-Background/03-hardware/README.md

 ## 💡 Key Takeaway

-Every task here was done hands-on.
-I didn't just read about it — I did it, documented it, and can explain why each step matters.
+I didn't just read about this stuff.
+I did it, documented it, and I can explain exactly why each step matters — which is exactly what IT support requires.